apache/iceberg/format/spec.md

 Notes:

-1. For multi-arg bucket, the serialized form is `bucketV2[N]` instead of `bucket[N]` to distinguish it from the single-arg bucket transform.
-Therefore, old readers/writers will identify this transform as an unknown transform, old writer will stop writing the table if it encounters this transform, but old readers would still be able to read the table by scanning all the partitions.
-   This makes adding multi-arg transform a forward-compatible change, but not a backward-compatible change.
-2. For partition fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
+1. For partition fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
-3. For partition fields with a transform of multiple arguments, the IDs of the source fields are set on `source-ids`.
+2. For partition fields with a transform of multiple arguments, the IDs of the source fields are set on `source-ids`.
 To preserve backward compatibility, `source-id` is set to -1.

 ### Sort Orders